grumpi/domvm-isomorphic-example/README.md

 ## Status

 * Server-side routing works with a somewhat hacky workaround of adding variables to the GLOBAL object of Nodejs.
 TODO: This is not necessarily thread-safe.
 As soon as something async happens between setting and using these global variables, they might get overwritten.
-* Client-side rehydration of the server-side rendered DOM works.
+* Client-side rehydration of the server-side rendered DOM would work, but there is a catch: as soon as there's some kind of data-binding for input elements, the input elements get reset when the client attaches.
+Inputs that don't have data-binding retain their value when the client attaches.
+In the current state of the example, we wipe the DOM and mount the app on an empty body when the client starts to run.

 ## Goals